groupdocs-conversion/GroupDocs.Conversion-Docs/net/developer-guide/advanced-usage/loading/load-options-for-different-document-types/load-cad-document-with-options.md

 ### Specify width and height

-The following code sample shows how to convert cad document and specify width and height
+The following code sample shows how to convert a CAD document and specify the width and height:

 ```csharp
 Contracts.Func<LoadOptions> getLoadOptions = () => new CadLoadOptions